-In support of Road Safety Week 2017, we take a look at the responsibilities of employers to staff who travel on or work near the road.
+In support of Road Safety at Work Week 2018, we take a look at the responsibilities of employers to staff who travel on or work near the road.

 Travelling on the road is one of the greatest and most uncontrollable risks workers around the world face each day.
 In fact, it is estimated that up to a third of all road traffic accidents involve someone who is at work at the time.
 This may account for over 20 fatalities and 250 serious injuries every week*.

 But did you know that managing the risks to employees who drive at work requires more than just compliance with road traffic legislation?

 Health and Safety legislation around the world requires employers to take the appropriate steps to ensure the health and safety of their employees and others who may be affected by their work activities.
 This includes times when they are travelling for work whether in a company vehicle or their own.
 While road risk can be unpredictable and at times uncontrollable, an employer has the responsibility to take all possible steps to reduce risk and do everything reasonable practicable to protect their employees and those around them.

 This means that if an employee suffers and accident on the road that harms them or even a non employee, whether caused by them or another driver, the business can be found at fault if the accident could have been prevented through risk management and reduction.

 While some businesses already have policies and procedures in place to safeguard road users, many do not.
 Yet safe driving practices could save lives, reduce the need for road repairs and protect the business from investigation, legal proceedings and insurance payouts.
 While there may be a lot of different factors to consider, we offer some first step tips to ensure the safety of your employees.

 It is estimated that up to 95% of crashes are down to driver error.
 Understanding the importance of safety and following simple steps can prevent small mistakes that could have catastrophic consequences.